What is Fantom?

 - A minimum stake of 1,000,000 FTM;

-- AWS EC2 m5.large instance (or equivalent) and ~800GB of disk storage (or equivalent) as the minimum recommended hardware specifications.
+- AWS EC2 m5.xlarge with 4 vCPUs (3.1 GHz) and at least 1TB of Amazon EBS General Purpose SSD (gp2) storage (or equivalent). as the minimum recommended hardware specifications.

 Here are step-by-step details on how to run a node.

 Where can I store FTM?

 You can store Opera FTM on our official PWA wallet for mobile and desktop.

 Please note that the above wallets only support Opera Network FTM.
 They do not support ERC20 or BEP2.

 We are working with other wallet providers to add compatibility for the FTM token.